High Blood Pressure, Hypertension

 What are the causes of high blood pressure?

-The risk of high blood pressure increases with age as arterial walls lose their elasticity.
+The risk of developing high blood pressure increases with age as arterial walls lose their elasticity.
 There can be many contributing factors, yet doctors often cannot identify an exact cause for high blood pressure, in which case the person is said to have “essential hypertension.”
 Potential contributing factors include but are not limited to:

-- Excessive salt consumption: The sodium in salt can cause excess water retention, expands blood volume and ultimately increases blood pressure.
+- Excessive salt consumption: The sodium in salt can cause excess water retention, which expands blood volume and ultimately increases blood pressure.

 - A diet low in calcium, magnesium and potassium.
+These micronutrients help regulate the muscular structures of arterial walls and imbalances can influence arterial tone.

 - Insulin resistance: This condition can increase blood pressure by various mechanisms including increased systemic inflammation and sodium retention as a result of kidney damage.